You are here

 1. My child is participating in the challenge this year.
 Can I volunteer to be a judge?
 No. Parents, advisers and teachers of participants are not permitted to serve as judge.

 2. Are there any roles in which a parent of a Tech Challenge participant can help?
 Yes.
-Parents of participants may sign up to volunteer providing event or team support.
+Parents of participants can volunteer to provide event or team support.

 3. I would like to sign up my entire team from work to volunteer for the challenge.
 Can I just submit a spreadsheet and have you sign them up for me?
 We cannot enter volunteer information from a spreadsheet or other document.
 We recommend that your company/organization appoint a lead person to register volunteers.